aclew/FineDi/README.md

 [ ] allow user to choose which field they want to treat (label or speaker) [ ] put lock on treated files to avoid treating the same file twice [ ] go to next page when validating the form
+[ ] Give info on current files in data/
+[ ] Allow user to see the segments in each files and select only one segment to treat [ ] Allow user to select one on wav file to treat